 The initiative has been running since May 2018, and received positive feedback from our staff not only because it protects the environment but also it enhances the customer experience by saving the time required for printing paper invoices.
-The initiative created a positive impact with 40% of invoices issued being e-invoices, and 11,900,000 pieces of paper were saved in Mainland China.
-Our goal is to further increase the percentage of invoice digitalisation to 70% in FY2020.
+In FY2020, we achieved a saving of 115.4 million pieces of A5 paper, which, if stacked, would be the equivalent of 37 Eiffel Towers.

 “Using e-invoice brings environmental benefits by reducing our paper consumption.
 Our customers appreciate our environmental conservation efforts and welcome this measure as the whole payment process is streamlined, taking only one minute.”

 Vincent Yan, Frontline staff